Laws on crossbows: United Kingdom

 No licence or registration is required to own a crossbow in the United Kingdom.
 Under the Crossbows Act 1987, crossbows cannot be bought or sold in England, Wales or Scotland by or to those under 18.
 Possession is also prohibited by those under 18 years old except under adult supervision.
 The act states that crossbows may be used by persons under 18 years of age only when supervised by a person aged 21 years old or over.
 Similar prohibitions for Northern Ireland are made in the Crossbows (Northern Ireland) Order 1988.

 Section 5 of the Wildlife and Countryside Act 1981 prevents their use for hunting birds.
 In Scotland, section 50 of the Civic Government (Scotland) Act 1982 makes it an offence to be drunk in a public place in possession of a crossbow.

 Section 44 of the Violent Crime Reduction Act 2006 raised the age limit from 17 to 18 in England and Wales, with effect from 1 October 2007.
 The Scottish Parliament made similar changes in section 62 of the Custodial Sentences and Weapons (Scotland) Act 2007, also with effect from 1 October 2007.
 In 2021, after a man trespassed with a crossbow in Windsor Castle, the Home Secretary ordered a review of the law, with the possibility that it could be tightened.

+Crime and Policing Act 2026 introduced a "Shane’s Law" that bans the sale of new crossbows and hunting arrows, as well as adds two-step age verification requirements for the remaining legal trade (such as parts or hire for events).
+Existing owners will be required to obtain a licence in order to keep them.
+Licensing requirements are expected to resemble corresponding regulations for firearms.